 The sports betting monopoly in the Netherlands is run by De Lotto.
 Bets can be placed on sporting events in the shops and through the Toto website.

-Several bookmakers such as William Hill, Betsson, Unibet and Expekt all used to offer their websites in the Dutch language, but the firms seem to have taken heed of the fines dished out by the Dutch gaming regulator Kansspelautoriteit, and have withdrawn this option to ensure they do not appear to be actively seeking custom.
+Several bookmakers such as William Hill, Betsson, Unibet and Expekt all used to offer their websites in the Dutch language for online gambling.
+Netherlands gaming regulator Kansspelautoriteit has dished out several fines though and so these firms seem to have taken heed and have withdrawn this option to ensure they do not appear to be actively seeking custom.